sking-dev/real-world-cloud-projects/code/scripts/bootstrap/README.md

 - A designated "SubCreate" EA enrolment account (with subscription‑creation rights) creates each required subscription in the correct tenant and offer
 - The SubCreate user assigns the platform engineer a temporary static Owner role at the subscription scope
-- Using this temporary ownership, the engineer:
+- Using this temporary ownership, the platform engineer:
   - Enables and configures Privileged Identity Management (PIM) for the subscription(s)
 - The engineer then:
   - Uses PIM to activate eligible Owner access